emilianobilli/ethlite/README.md

 ### Create a Void contract instance

-The void contract instance is a way to query for events in all contracts that share se same abi.
+The void contract instance is a way to query for events in all contracts that share the same abi.

 ```
 >> contract = ContractVoid(abi)